Oneflow-Inc/oneflow-documentation/en/docs/basics/02_tensor.md

 x8 = flow.randn(2,3)
 ```

-## The difference between `Tensor` and `tensor`
+## Difference Between `Tensor` and `tensor`
-There are two interfaces([oneflow.Tensor](https://oneflow.readthedocs.io/en/master/tensor.html?highlight=oneflow.Tensor#oneflow.Tensor) and [oneflow.tensor](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.Tensor#oneflow.tensor) ) in OneFlow, both of which can be used to create tensors.
-What’s the difference?
+There are two interfaces ([oneflow.Tensor](https://oneflow.readthedocs.io/en/master/tensor.html?highlight=oneflow.Tensor#oneflow.Tensor) and [oneflow.tensor](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight=oneflow.Tensor#oneflow.tensor)) in OneFlow, both of which can be used to create tensors.
+What’s the difference between them?

 Briefly speaking, the data type of `oneflow.Tensor` is limited to `float32` by default, while the data type of `oneflow.tensor` can be changed when the data is created.
 The following code illustrates the difference: